Pros and Cons of Receiving a Business Line of Credit

 What is a Business Line of Credit?

-A business line of credit is sort of like a credit card in that you can use it whenever you need it, as long as you don’t exceed the limit.
-The exception is that with a line of credit, the borrower can draw down cash to cover whatever expense he or she needs to pay for.
-This makes a business line of credit different from a credit card because the borrower gets cash to cover costs that couldn’t otherwise be purchased with a credit card.
+A business line of credit is similar to a credit card in that you can use it whenever you need it, as long as you don’t exceed the established limit.
+The exception is that with a line of credit, you can withdraw cash to cover whatever expense you need to pay for.
+This makes a business line of credit different from a credit card because as a borrower, you’ll receive cash to cover costs that couldn’t otherwise be purchased with a credit card.

 The Pros of a Business Line of Credit

 Working capital is defined as your current assets minus your current liabilities.
-In other words, it’s the amount of cash (or cash equivalents) that you have, minus your short-term debt obligations.
+In other words, it’s the amount of cash (or cash equivalents) that your business has, minus your short-term debt obligations.

-Whether you know it or not, if you own a small business, you’re going to have times when working capital is tight – and that’s a real issue.
+As a business owner, you’re going to have times when working capital is tight – and that can be a real issue.
 Working capital enables you to operate your business, allowing you to afford payroll, maintain inventory, and pay for other consistent costs like rent and utility bills.
 Below, we’ll explain some of the benefits a business line of credit can provide to your small business.

-For example, a retail store that’s heavily reliant on sales during the holiday season may be short on cash during other times throughout the year, making it difficult for them to make payroll.
+For example, a retail store that makes most of their sales during the holiday season may be short on cash during other times throughout the year, making it difficult for them to make payroll.
 Because you can’t use a credit card to pay your employees, a business line of credit is the logical solution for this type of business.

-Pay for what you use: When you receive a line of credit, you only pay interest on the amount that you use.
-Also, depending on your arrangement with the lender, you may be able to pay off the balance at any time without a prepayment penalty.
+When you receive a line of credit, you only pay interest on the amount that you use.
+Also, depending on the agreement with your lender, you may be able to pay off the balance at any time without a prepayment penalty.

-Improved business adaptability: Sometimes, you have a limited window to take advantage of opportunities.
-For instance, let’s say you’re a manufacturer and your supplier’s cost is significantly reduced.
-You’ll want to take advantage of that limited-time opportunity, but you might not have the cash to do it.
+There may be times in which you have a limited window to take advantage of opportunities.
+For instance, let’s say you’re a manufacturer and your supplier’s costs are significantly reduced.
+You’ll want to take advantage of that limited-time offer, but you might not have the cash to do it.
 With a business line of credit, you won’t risk missing out on a great opportunity to save money in the long-run!

-Build business credit: Another positive aspect of a business line of credit is that it can help build your business credit history.
-To get the best terms on personal loans, you need a long personal credit history.
+For instance, to get the best terms on personal loans, you need a long personal credit history.
 The same goes for business credit, and a business line of credit can be instrumental in this pursuit.
 If you’d like to boost or maintain your credit score, receiving a business line of credit (and paying it off responsibly) can be a great way to achieve this.